 There is always a more dominant party in a relationship.
 It could be part of the reason your marriage failed, as one of you may have felt victimized and unheard.
 If you are the more vulnerable party, will you be able to stand up to your spouse to ensure your rights are being honored?
 A mediator creates a balance of power between the parties, giving voice to both and ensuring a more balanced agreement is reached.

 Couples always divide up responsibilities between themselves.
 It is quite common that one is tasked with managing the financial affairs of the household and other the kids or household responsibilities.
 It was the same in our case.
 My ex-husband looked after the insurance, mortgages, loans, dealing with our financial advisors, and filed our returns, and I looked after the kids, their activities, and running the home – including paying the bills.
 We were both accountants, but with each of us having jobs, one person can’t do everything or be involved in everything.
 Although an accountant, I needed to “get up to speed” fast upon separation to understand our financial assets to be able to make informed financial decisions.
 You will need your former spouse to educate you on this or provide the information.
 Over 80% of the issues in divorce involve money.
-Will you be able to get the understanding you need, including any tax implications on your own?
+If you choose to go through with a do-it-yourself divorce, will you be able to get the understanding you need, including any tax implications, on your own?
 As a CPA CA, I provide my clients the financial understanding they need to make an informed decision.
 This includes understanding the options available to them and their tax implications.
 If you have complex assets like family businesses, pensions, real estate, vested and non-vested employment assets, etc. It can be even more challenging.

 Let’s face it.
 You don’t know what you don’t know.
 Yes, anyone can learn and read up on family law, including the thousands of cases that have been adjudicated available online.
 But… how much time do you have?
 Professionals spend years obtaining accreditation and experience to help their clients understand their rights, responsibilities, and obligations under law.
 It is important to so some of your own research to gain an understanding to ask questions of any professional.
 In my view, unless you get the specific training, you will never know everything you need to protect your rights.
 I would never try to fix my own car as I don’t know how.
 Outside of simple things like changing a tire, I seek qualified professionals.
 It would be a huge risk to both parties if they do not have the proper legal information in their divorce.